 “Sure.
 But let me figure out what to have.
 With a team of sous-chefs, I could get carried away.
 Y’all go upstairs, clean up, and come back later.”

-Emily had liked her Gramma H from the first time she met her, which was at Mark and Katharine’s wedding.
-Mark’s parents had come out to Kansas a few other times, which had helped both Emily and Katharine adapt to their new life with Mark.
+Emily had liked her Gramma D from the first time she met her, which was at Mark and Katherine’s wedding.
+Mark’s parents had come out to Kansas a few other times, which had helped both Emily and Katherine adapt to their new life with Mark.
 They felt very much like a family now.

 “I can’t imagine, but Mom just loves cooking, so this gives her an excuse to pull out the stops.”